UbiquityRobotics/learn/noetic/ezmap/fordevs.md

 So how does one actually hook into the existing codebase?

-At the basic level what you're doing is replacing files that are found in `ezmap_core/ezmap_web/public/`.
+At the basic level what you're doing is replacing files that are found in `ezmap_core/ezmap_web/public/` and `ezmap_core/ezpkg_views/public/`.
 When a client requests an asset, say `html_modal/modal_4.html` the asset loader will try to find the file with the highest priority, which could be a plugin or the core ezmap_web package as a fallback.
 There is a long list of empty files named `modal_X.html` in the `html_modal` designed to be fetched by the client, so they can be replaced by plugins.

 So how come multiple HTML files can be loaded as such?
 The autoloader handles a custom tag serverside called `includehtml`, which lets you include external html files.
 Example usage: `<includehtml src="html_modal/modal_video.html"/>` (root of file structure is the `public`folder).
 Usually not needed by plugins, but it can be used for organization.